 Brief biographies of our authors follow.

 Dr. Christine Schintgen was born in Ottawa, Ontario.
-She recieved a Bachelor of Arts in English from Carleton University, and a master’s and doctorate from the University of Oxford.
+She received a Bachelor of Arts in English from Carleton University, and a master’s and doctorate from the University of Oxford.
 She teaches literature at Our Lady Seat of Wisdom College.
 Her research interests include crime and prisons in Victorian literature, Dickens, Dante, and the relationship between faith and literature.
 Her children’s book, ‘Pamela Walks the Dog’, illustrated by Hilda van Stockum, is available through Boissevain Books.
 She and her husband Michael live in Barry’s Bay with their three children.

 Clemens Cavallin is Associate Professor in History of Religions at the University of Gothenberg, Sweden.
 He studied at the Valand Art Academy in Gothenburg and is an active painter of portraits and of works commissioned by churches.